neoking89/owlsight/README.md

 Additionally, you can also ask a model to write pythoncode and access that in the python interpreter.

 From a model response, all generated python code will be extracted and can be edited or executed afterwards.
 This choice is always optional.
 After execution, the defined objects will be saved in the global namespace of the python interpreter for the remainder of the current active session.
-This is a powerful feature, which allows build-as-you-go for a wide range of tasks.
+This is a powerful feature, which allows build-as-you-go for a wide range of complex tasks.

 Example: